This profile is part of a paid investor education campaign.*

 - Industry-savvy management team led by Patrick Gray, CEO of HashChain

-Cryptocurrencies are defined as decentralized and encrypted currencies that can be exchanged between users across the internet.
-The transactions of these currencies are validated across a decentralized public ledger or blockchain in a process called ‘mining’, whereby the first to validate the transaction receives a fraction of the cryptocurrency.
+Cryptocurrencies are defined as decentralized and encrypted tokens that can be exchanged between users across the internet.
+The transactions of these tokensare validated across a decentralized public ledger or blockchain in a process called ‘mining’, whereby the first to solve a cryptographic puzzle allows a miner to transcribe transactions to the block and receive a portion of the cryptocurrency as a reward.

 Since the emergence of Bitcoin in 2009, the cryptocurrency market has developed into a comprehensive industry that includes numerous cryptocurrencies hosted and transacted within blockchain networks.
-Following Bitcoin, other cryptocurrencies that are playing a significant role in the market are Ethereum, Litecoin and Dash, the latter being the primary focus of HashChain’s mining initiatives.
+Following Bitcoin, other cryptocurrencies that are playing a significant role in the market are Ethereum (considered the silver to Bitcoin’s gold), Litecoin and Dash.

 In the last year alone, these cryptocurrencies have seen significant growth as they have gained more traction and as multiple industries such as banking, finance, mining and others have begun embracing blockchain technology solutions.

-As cryptocurrencies have been established as a viable form of making transactions, new businesses focused on the mining of these currencies are emerging.
-Their goal is to conduct cryptocurrency mining on a large scale, developing value streams from the rewards provided upon transaction verification.
+As cryptocurrencies gained notoriety as a viable form of transaction, new businesses focused on the mining of these currencies are emerging.
+Their goal is to conduct cryptocurrency mining on a large scale, developing revenue streams from the rewards provided upon transcribing transactions to blocks.

 Companies are developing mining algorithms and software that quickly and effectively solve these puzzles.
-The software lives within specialized hardware called rigs, which are designed to run continuously, constantly mining for cryptocurrency transactions 24 hours a day.
+The software lives within specialized hardware called Rigs, which are designed to run continuously and constantly mine 24 hours a day.

 According to the 2017 Global Cryptocurrency Benchmarking Study, “the mining sector has evolved in a short time from a hobby activity performed on personal computers into a professional and capital-intensive industry with its own value chain.”

-As these rigs are running on a perpetual basis, they require a set of conditions to ensure their optimal performance.
-First, they need to be in a cool environment, so as to ensure that they do not overheat.
-Second, they need to be supported by high-speed internet, as transactions are all housed within the internet.
-Third, in order to ensure the profitability of the endeavor, rigs should be situated in jurisdictions with low costs of power, optimally somewhere between US$0.02 to US$0.04 per kWh.
+As these Rigs are running on a perpetual basis, they require a set of conditions to ensure their optimal performance.
+First, they need to be in a cool environmenrt to naturally.
+Second, they need to be supported by high-speed Internet, as mining requires a constant and strong connection to the Internet.
+Finally, Rigs should be situated in jurisdictions with low costs of power, optimally somewhere between US$0.02 to US$0.04 per kWh, to ensure the profitability of the endeavor.
 With these three factors in mind, jurisdictions like Sweden, Iceland and Canada are becoming increasingly popular for the development of cryptocurrency mining warehouses.

 Currently, approximately 500 megawatts of power are dedicated to cryptocurrency mining across the world.
 Of this total, 111 megawatts are being processed in China alone, and only 14 percent of operations are located in efficient jurisdictions.